 How To Prevent Ants In Chandler, AZ

-As sneaky as ants may be at gaining access to your home, there are steps you can take to prevent them, such as:
+As sneaky as they may be at gaining access to your home, there are steps you can take to prevent ants, such as:

 Get rid of their access points: Use a sealant like caulk to get rid of tiny cracks and gaps around your house’s foundation and exterior walls.
 You can also use weatherstripping and door sweeps to eliminate tiny gaps around windows and doors.